Contrast-Security-OSS/docs/content/about/deploy/Deployment-overview.md

 ## Project Plan

 Once all the requirements and the solution design are finalized in the Solution Architecture stage, it’s time to map out a project plan.
 Contrast will select one of its proven project plan templates and collaborate with you to tailor it to your specific needs.
-You will also decide on project governance - status meetings, tracking of issues, etc. - and get buy-in from key stakeholders.
+You'll also decide on project governance - status meetings, tracking of issues, etc. - and get buy-in from key stakeholders.

 ### Before you start